Case study: sludge incineration for european wastewater treatment

 A limited consumption of sorbent

 Indeed, installing our solution doesn’t require extensive CAPEX, and neither does the raw material employed, bicarbonate.
-What’s more, the quantities necessary remain limited: the typical observed consumption of bicarbonate by SOLVAir®’s solution is 14 to 18 kilograms per ton of pollutants.
+What’s more, the quantities necessary remain limited: the typical observed consumption of bicarbonate by SOLVAir®’s solution is 14 to 18 kilograms per ton of wet sludge.

 Lastly, beyond the desulphurisation of emissions, its environmental benefits also include the fact that the flue gas residues can be recycled at specialized treatment facilities managed by Solvay.